 As it’s probable that we will see more multi-state collaborative purchasing on the horizon, states and vendors alike may be wondering whether participating is right for them.
 Participation and growing interest from states with large Medicaid populations are dispelling the myth that collaborative purchasing is just for small Western states.
 With the first two modules being Provider Management and Claims Processing, it is clear multi-state purchasing can be successfully applied to complex solutions and services.
 From a vendor's perspective, the prospect of responding only one time to a cooperative purchasing solicitation’s core requirement set, then proceeding directly to negotiations (versus responding to multiple single state RFPs), has strong appeal.

 Proper planning is key to determining whether to use multi-state procurements and contracts.
-Developing a comprehensive strategy and roadmap for your state’s MES transformation can help determine whether leading or participating in a group procurement, versus leveraging an existing competitively sourced contract, is more appropriate for specific modules.
+Developing a comprehensive strategy and utilizing a roadmap tool for your state’s MES transformation can help determine whether leading or participating in a group procurement, versus leveraging an existing competitively sourced contract, is more appropriate for specific modules.

 North Highland is currently providing planning and procurement support services to multiple states as they evaluate and navigate the cooperative purchasing process for the Provider Management, Claims Processing and Financial Management, and Third Party Liability modules.
 From our experience, we’ve learned the states that succeed are those that closely manage their involvement to ensure they’re realizing the benefits of the group purchasing process, including speed to value and enhanced flexibility.